flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

-Recent versions of Flatpak builder can do this automatically for common license file names as long as the module does not use `buildsystem: simple` in which case the licence file should be manually installed.
+Recent versions of Flatpak builder can do this automatically for common license file names as long as the module does not use `buildsystem: simple`, in which case the licence file must be manually installed.

 ```yaml